Alex Agius Saliba: Biography

-In 2018 Saliba married Sarah Agius, former mayor of Żebbuġ.
-The couple merged their surname, and Saliba admitted this would help him in the upcoming vote, due to the higher alphabetical position (so called "donkey vote").
-They reside in Siġġiewi.

 With 35,823 votes of preference, in May 2019 Agius Saliba was elected at the European Parliament.
 He served as rapporteur of the Digital Services Act, a role for which Politico Europe listed him as one of the 20 MEPs to watch during 2020.
 In December 2021 he was elected as one of the nine vice-presidents of the S&D group.

+In March 2024, Saliba was one of twenty MEPs to be given a "Rising Star" award at The Parliament Magazine's annual MEP Awards.

+Personal life

+In 2018, Saliba married Sarah Agius, former mayor of Żebbuġ.
+In 2023, they became parents to a baby girl.
+In 2024, it was reported that the couple had separated.